Thomas Jefferson University logo

 1884

-Philadelphia Textile School (later Philadelphia University) founded.
+Philadelphia Textile School founded (later to become Philadelphia University).

 1942

-Philadelphia Textile Institute granted baccalaureate degrees.
+Philadelphia Textile Institute, granted the right to award baccalaureate degrees.

 1961